Package Handling

 Reviews and Research Enhance Estimate Accuracy

-Through years of experience, our team knows that a customer will reject a project if the estimate is too high.
+Through years of experience, our team knows that a customer will reject a material handling system project if the estimate is too high.
 Conversely, if the estimate is too low then we most likely missed something that will necessitate a change order later.
 The details matter, which means we spend a lot of time chasing them down — all the way to the smallest item.
 (No, we don’t price out nuts and bolts, but we do include them in a line item for hardware.)

 A DCS project estimate starts with an engineering drawing and components list.
 The estimating team collaborates with DCS project and mechanical engineers, as well as the sales team.
 Together, we review the design to identify key areas and note anything that may be unique or unusual about the project, as well as its targeted timeframe.